atchayasenthilkumar/online-pharmacy-HEALTHMART/README.md

 The **Online Pharmacy** is a web-based platform that allows users to browse, search, and order prescription and over-the-counter (OTC) medications.
 The platform ensures a seamless experience for customers while maintaining compliance with medical and pharmaceutical regulations.

 <h2>✅ Features</h2>
-- **User Authentication**: Secure login and registration for customers and pharmacists.
+- <h3>User Authentication:</h3> Secure login and registration for customers and pharmacists.
-- **Medication Search & Filtering**: Search for medicines by name, category, and symptoms.
+- <h3>Medication Search & Filtering:</h3> Search for medicines by name, category, and symptoms.
-- **Prescription Upload**: Customers can upload prescriptions for approval before purchasing certain medications.
+- <h3>Prescription Upload:</h3> Customers can upload prescriptions for approval before purchasing certain medications.
-- **Cart & Checkout**: Add medicines to the cart and proceed with secure payment options.
+- <h3>Cart & Checkout:</h3> Add medicines to the cart and proceed with secure payment options.
-- **Order Tracking**: Track orders from placement to delivery.
+- <h3>Order Tracking:</h3> Track orders from placement to delivery.
-- **Admin Dashboard**: Manage inventory, orders, and customer interactions.
+- <h3>Admin Dashboard:</h3> Manage inventory, orders, and customer interactions.
-- **Live Chat Support**: Chat with pharmacists for consultations.
+- <h3>Live Chat Support:</h3> Chat with pharmacists for consultations.
-- **Automated Refill Reminders**: Get notifications for refilling prescriptions.
+- <h3>Automated Refill Reminders:</h3> Get notifications for refilling prescriptions.

 ## 🔧Technology Stack
 - **Frontend**: html,css,javascript